|Back to Main Print This Page Email to a Friend|

 - Cloudy or bloody urine, which may have a strong smell

 A urine test can determine if these symptoms are caused by a bacterial infection.
 Antibiotics are used to treat UTIs.
 Older people may have a urinary tract infection but have few or no symptoms.

 Antibiotics are used to treat UTIs.
 Most cases of UTIs clear up after a few days of drug treatment, but more severe cases may require several weeks of treatment.

 Guidelines recommend using nitrofurantoin or trimethoprin-sulfamethoxazole as first-line antibiotic treatments for UTIs.
 Fluoroquinolones (such as ciprofloxacin) are now only recommended when other antibiotics are not appropriate.

-Cranberry juice appears to offer little benefit for preventing recurrent urinary tract infections, according to an updated review by the Cochrane Collaboration.
-Other studies have suggested that cranberry products may be helpful for UTI prevention by keeping harmful bacteria from attaching and sticking to urinary tract cells.
+Cranberry juice appears to offer little benefit for preventing recurrent UTIs, according to an review by the Cochrane Collaboration.
+Other studies have suggested that cranberry products may be helpful by preventing harmful bacteria from attaching and sticking to urinary tract cells.

 Male Circumcision and UTIs